lcerezo/lcerezo.github.io/_posts/2018-02-12-A-story-about-laptops.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">About to buy a laptop to run <a href="https://twitter.com/fedora?ref_src=twsrc%5Etfw">@fedora</a>.
 Need crowd sourced opinions, especially if you&#39;ve owned one.</p>&mdash; Luis Cerezo (@luiscerezo) <a href="https://twitter.com/luiscerezo/status/960174615262765057?ref_src=twsrc%5Etfw">February 4, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-So off to the Dell website.
-After some sadness from the massive gut-punch that is the lack of availability for the white/rose gold on the new XPS Dev Edition. (must be the drivers for the white plastic) I chatted with the helpful folks at Dell and they apologized for this terrible slight with a nice discount, and assured me that the white plastic does not have windows only driver requirements, which is a relief.
+With Dell the clear winner, despite few votes, I set off to the Dell website.
+After some sadness from the massive gut-punch that is the lack of availability for the white/rose gold on the new XPS Dev Edition, (must be the drivers for the white plastic) I chatted with the helpful folks at Dell.
+They apologized for this terrible slight with a nice discount, and assured me that the white plastic does not have windows only driver requirements, which is a relief.
 ![dellchat]({{ site.url }}/assets/images/dell_chat.png)

 ## next up